 Business Capabilities have certain key characteristics:

 Decomposition.
 A Business Capability is decomposed into lower level capabilities.
-These define the more specific capabilities the higher order capability is dependent on.
+These define the more specific capabilities the higher order capability is composed of.
 As an example, “Customer Management” is a very high level capability and there will be lots of views about what it means.
 To work through this, it is necessary to break it down further, into lower level capabilities, that are more revealing about the ability required.

 Building your Business Capability Model